 o Creating transparency on hospital quality and safety

-- Serving as the “regional leader” for the Leapfrog Group Hospital Survey – a national initiative encouraging hospitals to voluntarily disclose data on safety practices and outcomes; since 2012 the percentage of hospitals participating in the survey in the GPBCH region increased from five percent to sixty percent
+- Serving as the “regional leader” for the Leapfrog Group Hospital Survey – a national initiative encouraging hospitals to voluntarily disclose data on safety practices and outcomes; since 2012 the percentage of hospitals participating in the survey in the GPBCH region increased from five percent to seventy percent

 - Developing the nation’s first regional public report on quality of inpatient cancer care